TooManyJohns/SonicTheHedgehog/README.md

 # Sonic The Hedgehog, written in C++ 🦔💎
 Sonic the Hedgehog, made with C++ using SFML

-**Please note this was a tech-demo of how much I could do in a week's time for a final project for a programming course of mine, not a finished product.
+**Please note this was a tech-demo of how much I could do in a week's time for a final project for a programming course of mine in early 2019, not a COMPLETE Sonic game.
 So please keep this in mind!**

+🥚 (That means no eggman....yet!) 🥚

 *If you are asked to "Attach something to the process" when starting the game cancel and re-run the game will run fine.*

-🥚 (That means no eggman....yet!) 🥚

 I used Visual Studio 2015 for this project.